|Emergency Medicine Weekly Conference|

 - Faculty cover the ED so that residents are released to attend conference

-- The majority of lecture instruction is given by ED attending faculty
+- The majority of lecture instruction is lead by EM faculty

-- Our conference room is equipped with state of the art AV presentation equipment including the ability to stream to our associated ED sites and record for later viewing
+- Our conference room is equipped with state of the art AV presentation equipment including audience response tools, as well as the ability to stream to our associated ED sites and record for later viewing

 - Residents have access to a comprehensive medical library and electronic resources as they prepare their lecture materials